-- Pre-service Review - A review of a service, treatment or admission for a benefit coverage determination which is done before the service or treatment begins or admission date. - Precertification A required Pre-service Review for a benefit coverage determination for a service or treatment.
+- Pre-service Review A review of a service, treatment or admission for a benefit coverage determination which is done before the service or treatment begins or admission date. - Precertification A required Pre-service Review for a benefit coverage determination for a service or treatment.
 Certain services require Precertification in order for you to get benefits.
 The benefit coverage review will include a review to decide whether the service meets the definition of Medical Necessity or is Experimental / Investigational as those terms are defined in this Booklet.

 For emergency services, Precertification is not required.
-For admissions following Emergency Care, you, your authorized representative or Doctor must tell us within 72 hours of the admission or as soon as possible within a reasonable period of time.
+For admissions following Emergency Care, you, your authorized representative or Doctor must tell us of the admission as soon as possible.
 For childbirth admissions, Precertification is not needed unless the admission lasts beyond the first 48 hours for a vaginal delivery or 96 hours for a cesarean delivery, or if the baby is not sent home at the same time as the mother.